 Instead, this walk caters to those who want to get lost in nature, with sprawling sections of wildflowers in the spring.
 Rainforest trees shield you for the majority of this walk, so you’re well-protected from the sun (although still wear sun cream during summer months, of course), which are also home to various wildlife, so make sure you have your camera fully charged.

 At 5.1km one-way, the Couranga track is relatively easy and is suitable for walkers of all abilities.

 Grand Canyon Track

 Leave the coastal tracks of the Eastern Suburbs and Royal National Park behind and drive out west to the Blue Mountains.
-The renowned area is home to its own fair share of walking tracks, encompassing a variety of difficulties, but each with their own merits and spectacular views.
+The renowned area is home to its own fair share of walking tracks, encompassing a variety of difficulties, but each with its own merits and spectacular views.

-The Grand Canyon Track is perhaps one of the better walks within the Blue Mountains, due to the views it offers, coupled with the fact it’s relatively easy by Blue Mountain standards.
+The Grand Canyon Track is perhaps one of the better Sydney walks within the Blue Mountains, due to the views it offers, coupled with the fact it’s relatively easy by Blue Mountain standards.
 Along the 6.3km loop, you’ll come across waterfalls, sandstone walls and plants native to both the area and Australia and you can also take into account the fact the same path has been trodden by many a walker since 1907.